About the course

 You will spend the summer conducting preliminary research and then over the second year of the degree write a 30,000-word dissertation.
 Fieldwork is not expected as a basis for the MPhil thesis, but it can be conducted, and you will be encouraged to make use of the extensive visual and material cultural resources available in the department and the museum in selecting and researching dissertation and thesis topics.

-During the second year you will also write an additional examined essay, and take another option paper, again selected from any of the options offered for the ISCA degrees.
+During the second year you will also write an additional examined essay and take another option paper, again selected from any of the options offered within the School of Anthropology and Museum Ethnography.

 Many graduates enter teaching and research, though this often requires a doctorate.
 There is some recruitment to public bodies, the larger private companies, museums and galleries, development agencies, NGOs etc.